camper0008/docker/registry-watchtower/README.md

 Now that version 1 is working, time to push version 2.

-Edit the version number in src/index.html.
+1. Edit the version number in src/index.html.

-Repeat the steps from building and pushing the first version, but tag it as v2 this time:
+2. Repeat the steps from building and pushing the first version, but tag it as v2 this time:

 ```
-docker build -t REGISTRY_HOST_IP:5000/my-org/my-img:v2 -t REGISTRY_HOST_IP:5000/my-org/my-img .
+docker build -t REGISTRY_HOST_IP:4000/my-org/my-img:v2 -t REGISTRY_HOST_IP:4000/my-org/my-img .
-docker push REGISTRY_HOST_IP:5000/my-org/my-img:v2
+docker push REGISTRY_HOST_IP:4000/my-org/my-img:v2
-docker push REGISTRY_HOST_IP:5000/my-org/my-img
+docker push REGISTRY_HOST_IP:4000/my-org/my-img
 ```

-Now all you have to do is wait a minute or so until watchtower notices the new update and restarts the image.
+Now all you have to do is wait a minute or so until watchtower notices the new update, pulls- and restarts the image.

 Now access your website on `WATCHTOWER_HOST_IP:80`, and confirm the version is 2, and you are done.